 One year after the Court’s disastrous decision in Dobbs, patients, health care providers, and advocates are still sorting through the resulting fallout.
 State officials continue to pursue abortion bans and restrictions in some states while others work to expand access to their residents while also managing the flood of patients crossing borders seeking care.
 And prosecutors are left to decide how to best exercise their discretion in states and localities with abortion bans.
 How has the shift to the states played out on the ground?
 What can attorneys learn from the past year about the future of progressive movement lawyering when it comes to abortion rights?

-Entrenched: The Fight for Meaningful Representation in the Shadow of Merrill and Moore
+Entrenched: The Fight for Meaningful Representation in the Shadow of the Supreme Court

 Danger & Opportunity: An Inflection Point for Labor

 The conservative legal movement has spent decades trying to weaken unions and protections for workers, with Supreme Court decisions in Janus and Cedar Point being some of the most recent and high-profile victories for the anti-union movement.
-At the same time, there’s been a surge of worker organizing after years of degraded working conditions, with high profile victories against major corporations, and state and local governments in many jurisdictions have been at the vanguard of passing and enforcing new laws to protect and support workers.
-As the Supreme Court considers a case this Term, Glacier Point North, that could permit employers to use state tort law against employees for striking, the labor movement finds itself at a critical juncture.
+At the same time, state and local governments in many jurisdictions have been at the vanguard of passing and enforcing new laws to protect and support workers, and there’s been a surge of worker organizing after years of degraded working conditions.
+Now, as the Supreme Court considers a case this Term, Glacier Northwest, that could permit employers to use state tort law against employees for striking, the labor movement finds itself at the crossroads.

 4:30 – 6:00 p.m.: Plenary Session 2